 We love inventors.
 In fact, most of our conversion optimizing work is done with inventors.
 When we were introduced to Andris Lagsdin we hit it off right away.
 Here was a man who had been baking pizzas for 24 years.
 After experimenting with dozens of ideas Andris found the secret to the perfect pie.
 He invented the Original Baking Steel, a 14″ by 16″ steel plate that dramatically improved pizza making.

 While the product description was efficient we knew it could tell a better product story.

 We had a cursory understanding of what the product did but in the course of interrogating Andris, we discovered a whole bunch of things that were quite remarkable.
-For example, the weight of the steel plate is 16 pounds, this is not a random detail.
-Andris experimented with all sorts of weights and discovered that 16 pounds was what was needed to give the pie the perfect crust.
-We also discovered the unique heat transfer properties of steel that make steal the ideal baking service.
-These details were not new to the client he just wasn’t talking to talking about them.
+For example, the weight of the steel plate is 16 pounds: this is not a random detail.
+Andris experimented with all sorts of weights and discovered that 16 pounds was what gave the pie the perfect crust.
+We also discovered the unique heat transfer properties of steel that make it the ideal baking material.
+These details were not new to Andris; he just wasn’t talking to his customers about them.
 All we did was shed light on this amazing story.